First take: Is Sling TV good?

 So before you sign up, hop on Sling TV’s ZIP finder to check what local channels you’ll be getting.
 You don’t want to be surprised with bad news after you subscribe.

-To make up for this lack of local coverage, Sling TV is currently offering a free antenna when you prepay for three months.
+To make up for this lack of local coverage, you could buy an HD-TV antenna.
 While it requires some setup, it will get you the channels you need for local sports and news—and without any additional monthly cost.

 In other words, you’re guaranteed access to must-see moments like the Super Bowl without internet glitches or a monthly bill.
 No need for tin foil even.

 What’s premium about Sling TV?

 If you’re in the TV game for premium channels, then you might want to keep on looking.
 Don’t get us wrong, Sling TV does offer some premium channels like SHOWTIME and STARZ, but it’s missing popular favorites like HBO and CINEMAX.
 Plus, some of Sling’s competitors like AT&T TV NOW (formerly DIRECTV NOW) offer HBO free, so we just can’t get fully on board with Sling TV’s premium offerings.

 Now Sling TV isn’t all bad.
 You do get three simultaneous streams with your premium channel purchase.